 My employment contract is with Enron Corp, yet I work for a business unit within the new organization.
 How does this affect my move to EI?
 Under the terms of the transaction, the new company is purchasing the employment contracts of employees who were dedicated to one of the affected business units.
 These employees will be reassigned to that business unit prior to the close of the transaction and then will be transferred when the transaction is complete.

 What happens to analysts/associates on rotation with an international business unit?
-Enron Corp Analyst/ Associate program members, currently on rotation with a transferring business will be given the option to accept employment with EI or return to the Analyst and Associate pool for re-assignment.
+Enron Corp Analyst/ Associate program members, currently on rotation with a transferring business will be given the option to accept employment with EI or return to the Enron Corp Analyst and Associate pool for re-assignment.

 I’m an Analyst/Associate in the Brazilian A&A program, and I am on rotation to ENA.
 Does my rotation end with the transaction?
 As an employee of a business to be acquired, your employment transfers to EI with the business.
 Consequently your rotation with ENA will end, and you will be given a new rotation within EI.